Side Effects of Demerol Use: Short-Term Effects, Long-Term Effects and Treatment

 Demerol withdrawal can be painful and symptoms may range from mildly to extremely uncomfortable.
 In most cases, withdrawing from opiates like Demerol is not dangerous.
 In rare cases, however, vomiting and diarrhea associated with withdrawal can cause dehydration and electrolyte imbalances.
 Additionally, people with existing heart issues may experience complicated withdrawal and should be closely monitored by a medical professional.

 Medications, overseen by a health professional, may be used to minimize withdrawal symptoms and ease discomfort in some cases:

-- Methadone is an opioid agonist that can be substituted for the drug being abused, to be more safely dosed and monitored, and to decrease cravings and provide the stability many need to commence with addiction treatment.
+- Methadone is an opioid agonist that can be substituted for the drug being abused.
+It is safely dosed and monitored and used to decrease cravings, as well as to provide the stability many need to commence with addiction treatment.
 It may only be administered at specialized clinics.
 Methadone may be used as a long-term maintenance treatment for opiate dependence or gradually tapered over time.